Ctrl-Sky/automatic-photo-transfer-2.0/README.md

 # How to use
 - Fill in the parameters in the `build_config.yaml`
-- Remember to alter the CSV table for any time table changes
+- Remember to alter the CSV table for any timezone changes
 - Run `bash execute_application.sh` in the terminal

 # Things to note